This article deals in fighting shields, from the low-tech to the future tech.

 - Improvised shields.
 The archetype is the post-apocalyptic warrior wielding a road sign with added straps as a shield.

 - Disposable shields made of a softer wood, such as spruce.
 It’s lighter and cheaper, heh ?
 Viking raiders may have used this approach.
-Or maybe the shields we’ve found in tombs were there for decoration and not combat, it’s hard to say.
+Or maybe the shields we’ve found in tombs were made for decoration and not combat, it’s hard to say.

 - Very low-tech shields.
 We’re taking the animal-hide-on-a-wooden-frame level of tech here.